Last Updated: 7 June, 2021

 The trick is simply to analyze the data provided by Thames Water.

 The data provided indicates that out of the 11 metrics tested for 10 had safe levels and 1 metric remains unknown.

 Making the tap water in London generally safe to consume.

-The data we analyse in this article is taken directly from Thames Water Utility Limited.
-For those not familiar with Thames Water, it “is the monopoly private utility company responsible for the public water supply and waste water treatment in large parts of Greater London, Luton, the Thames Valley, Surrey, Gloucestershire, Wiltshire, Kent, and some other areas of the United Kingdom”.
+The data we analyze in this article is taken directly from Thames Water Utility Limited.
+For those not familiar with Thames Water, it is the “monopoly private utility company responsible for the public water supply and wastewater treatment in large parts of Greater London, Luton, the Thames Valley, Surrey, Gloucestershire, Wiltshire, Kent, and some other areas of the United Kingdom”.
 We have taken the data provided by 4 samples taken in different areas of London: